David Eccles (businessman): Biography

 A hard worker, Eccles was reported to have traveled over 44000 mi in 1904.
 While friends encouraged him to slow down, he preferred to "die in the harness."
 One of his hallmarks was integrity and self-reliance.
 His companies prospered on his no-debt plan and view of achieving success rather than money.

-David always put his children to work early in life.
-They worked along with the crews on the railroads, mills, and lumber yards.
-They were taught as many aspects of the businesses as they were willing to learn.
+David utilized his children for child labor.
+They worked along with the crews on the railroads, mills, and lumber yards, and were taught many aspects of the businesses.
 Several served missions for The Church of Jesus Christ of Latter-day Saints.
 His children graduated from University of Michigan Law School, Columbia University, Brigham Young College, Utah State University, and University of Utah.

-With the estimated $4-7 million he made, mostly from his Oregon enterprises, he invested heavily in Utah.
+With the estimated $4–7 million he made, mostly from his Oregon enterprises, he invested heavily in Utah.
 He purchased stock in banks, canneries, insurance companies, railroads, factories, mills, mines, and various other companies.
 The Utah Construction Company built over 700 mi of track for the Western Pacific Railroad and led the Six Companies in constructing the Hoover Dam.
 David Eccles served as the second president of Utah Construction Company after the death of long-term associate Thomas Dee.
 He also served as founder of a number of companies, one of which was the Amalgamated Sugar Company.

 Eccles served on the Ogden City Council and as their mayor from 1888 to 1890.
 He was known for his aid to The Church of Jesus Christ of Latter-day Saints for lending large amounts of money to it at no interest.
 At the time of his death, he was the president of 16 industrial corporations and 7 banks.
 He also was serving as a director in 24 other banks and industries.
 He is Utah's first multimillionaire.

 While running to catch the evening train from Salt Lake City to Ogden, Utah, he died of a heart attack in Salt Lake City on December 6, 1912, at the age of 63.